nightscout/trio-docs/docs/EN/operate/interface.md

 :width: 250px
 ```

-If you tap "Calculations" you will see how iAPS has come up with the bolus recommendation:
+If you tap "Calculations" you will see how Open-iAPS has come up with the bolus recommendation:

 1. The amount of carbs entered
 2. In the green circle, you will see the relevant profile or dynamic settings: Carb Ratio, ISF, Target Glucose, Basal and fraction/override.